agrski/agrski.github.io/docs/_drafts/go-strategy-pattern-a-response.md

 If you're already familiar with it, feel free to skip over this section.

 The Strategy Pattern applies when there are multiple ways of solving the same, specific problem.
+It's particularly relevant when the choice of which approach to take is dynamic, i.e. it happens at runtime.
 Rather than creating an ever-growing switch statement to select between the alternatives, each solution is represented by a class and one such class is passed into the logic that needs to call it.
 In other words, this is an application of **dependency injection**.
 The key thing is that all of these classes, called **strategies**, conform to a common interface that, canonically, exposes a single method to invoke the strategy.